 The Board is ultimately responsible for the system of governance and believes that the affairs of the Company should be conducted in accordance with best business practice.
-Accordingly, a Governance Framework has been developed to ensure that the Company operates to high ethical values.
-The Governance Model adopted by the Company ensures oversight of all risk and governance operations.
-The Governance Framework ensures that the Board is delivering long term value for its shareholder whilst discharging its duties effectively, and maintaining a focus on an appropriate culture aimed at delivering the right outcomes for the Methodist Community and its customers.
+Accordingly, a governance framework has been developed to ensure that the Company operates to high ethical values.
+The governance model adopted by the Company ensures oversight of all risk and governance operations.
+The framework ensures that the Board is delivering long term value for its shareholders whilst discharging its duties effectively, and maintaining a focus on an appropriate culture aimed at delivering the right outcomes for the Methodist community and its customers.

-The Governance Framework is formally reviewed and approved by the Board every two years and was last approved in November 2016.
-Key changes included updating the associated document to reflect the agreement of the revised JAA and Reinsurance Agreement and the introduction of SIMR.
+The governance framework is formally reviewed and approved at regular intervals.
+Key changes included updating in line with best practice taking into account the Corporate Governance Code 2018 and managing financial risks associated with climate change.
 However, as a living document it is continually refined to ensure that it appropriately reflects the maturity of the Company's system of governance and risks inherent in the business.

 The JAA ensures that all operational and management services are provided by the Administrator.
-The Reinsurance Agreement ensures that all risks underwritten by the Company are 100% reinsured by the Administrator with the exception of eligible terrorism risks above a minimum retention and flood risks, which are reinsured by Pool Re and Flood re respectively.
-The Board continually reviews the adequacy and effectiveness of the outsourced arrangement with the Administrator through regular reporting from the Nominated Non-executive Director's monthly reports, its annual Board evaluation and private strategic discussions.
+The Reinsurance Agreement ensures that all risks underwritten by the Company are 100% reinsured by the Administrator with the exception of eligible terrorism risks above a minimum retention and flood risks, which are reinsured by Pool Re and Flood Re respectively.
+The Board continually reviews the adequacy and effectiveness of the outsourced arrangement with the Administrator through regular reporting, its annual Board evaluation and private strategic discussions.
 The Chairman of the Board meets annually with the Chief Executive Officer of the Administrator.

-The Board, through the ARC, regularly reviews the adequacy of the system of governance on a general basis and has concluded that it is appropriate and effective based on the nature, scale and complexity of the risks inherent in the business.
+The Board, through the ARCC, regularly reviews the adequacy of the system of governance on a general basis and has concluded that it is appropriate and effective based on the nature, scale and complexity of the risks inherent in the business.
 The effectiveness of the system of governance is considered through the receipt of the following:

-- the ORSA report; - · internal audit report findings; - · compliance report findings; - compliance with the schedule of services outlined in the JAA; - compliance with the governance framework and associated governance documentation; and - reports from the Administrator's nominated key function holders (KFHs).
+- the ORSA report; - internal audit report findings; - compliance report findings; - compliance with the schedule of services outlined in the JAA; - compliance with the governance framework and associated governance documentation; and - reports from the Administrator's nominated key function holders (KFHs).

-In 2017, the Board also requested the Administrator to undertake a formal self-assessment of the services and reporting outlined in the JAA and supporting schedules.
-The review process included discussions with each of the KFHs responsible for the outsourced areas of the JAA.
-The review findings highlighted that most of the services were being provided in a comprehensive manner with supporting internal governance and review processes.
-A formal self-assessment will be undertaken annually.
+The Board annually request the Administrator undertake a formal self-assessment of the services and reporting outlined in the JAA and supporting schedules.
+The review process includes discussions with each of the KFHs responsible for the outsourced areas of the JAA.
+The 2019 review findings highlighted the services were being provided in a comprehensive manner with supporting internal governance and review processes.